Yoasobi: 2023–2025: Overseas expansion and fifth anniversary

+2025–present: The Book For,

 Released on March 21, 2025, "Players" is a collaboration between Yoasobi and PlayStation for the Project: Memory Card based on "a game you want to erase your memory of and play again" collected from X users via hashtag #MemoryOfPlay to commemorate the 30th anniversary of the home video game console's first release.
 On May 17, the duo released "Watch Me!", the first opening theme for the anime series Witch Watch, sourced from Kenta Shinohara's short story Kokoro Kororon.
 They travelled in Europe to participate at Primavera Sound in Barcelona, Spain, and held a one-off concert at Wembley Arena, London, England in June, and returned to Japan to embark on their Wandara Hall Tour between July and November, focusing on small cities rather than the big ones, and open for the Saitama show of Billie Eilish's Hit Me Hard and Soft: The Tour.

 Yoasobi and South Korean girl group Le Sserafim collaborated on the song "The Noise" to celebrate the 20th anniversary of fashion e-commerce website Zozotown.
 It contains a sample of the duo's "Yoru ni Kakeru", and was released on September 26.
-Coinciding with their sixth anniversary, the duo released their third video album The Film 3, comprising their selected performances from 2024 to 2025, as well as behind-the-scenes.
-The next day, their first television drama series theme, "Gekijō", for Pray Speak What Has Happened, was issued.
-Based on the series writer Kōki Mitani's Gekijō Monogatari, it is the duo's first song that provides the vocals from Ayase, and its live-action music video features the members.
-In November, the duo covered Radwimps' "Kaishin no Ichigeki" from the band's Batsu to Maru to Tsumi to (2013), including on the band's tribute album Dear Jubilee.
-It was announced that Yoasobi will be in charge of opening and ending theme songs for the anime adaptation of manga series Hana-Kimi (2026), titled "Adrena" and "Baby", respectively.
+On October 2, their first television drama series theme, "Gekijō", for Pray Speak What Has Happened, was issued.
+Based on the series writer Kōki Mitani's Gekijō Monogatari, it is the duo's first song that provides the vocals from Ayase, and its live-action music video features the members, their band members, and actors Masaki Suda and Fumi Nikaido.
+In November, the duo covered Radwimps' "Kaishin no Ichigeki" (2013), which featured on the band's tribute album Dear Jubilee: Radwimps Tribute, and was selected as one of the openers on the band's 20th anniversary tour.

+In January 2026, Yoasobi updated their key visual, and released "Adrena" and "Baby", opening and ending themes for the anime adaptation of the manga series Hana-Kimi (2026), sourced from Fuyu Tsuyama's short story, Magical and Yasuko Aoki's My Dear......, respectively.
+The duo hosted an exhibition in collaboration with Sony PCL, Into the World, from March 11 to 15 at Sony headquarters.
+Yoasobi released their fourth English-language EP, E-Side 4, on April 24, and their fourth Japanese-language EP, The Book For, on June 26, serving as the final installment of The Book series.
+The latter EP included the collaboration with Overwatch, "Orion", based on E. C. Myers's short story The Fall of a Sparrow, and peaked at number seven on the Oricon Albums Chart and the Billboard Japan Hot Albums.
+In the second half of 2026, the duo ran their Never Ending Stories Tour in North America, including the Osheaga debut, and set to embarked on the Super Planet Dome & Stadium Tour in Japan and Asia until 2027.
+The duo recorded a theme for the 115th asadora, Blossom (2026), titled "Sakihokore", based on a novel written by Risa Wataya, Hana no Inochi wa Fumetsu nari.